Pabla-Jaskirat/COVID-19-TRACKER/README.md

 # COVID-19-TRACKER
-This repository contains a personal project that I have made.
-This project is a near real-time Covid-19 statistics tracker that reports cases, recoveries, and deaths for the country of Canada as well as the provinces and territories of Canada.
+This repository showcases a personal project—a dynamic near real-time Covid-19 statistics tracker.
+It offers up-to-the-minute reports on cases, recoveries, and deaths, meticulously detailing the pandemic's impact on Canada, including its provinces and territories.

 ## How Does it Work?
-When the project is initially loaded, statistics for Canada are displayed by default.
-To view the statistics for a specific province/territory in Canada, simply use the drop-down list to select the desired province/territory.
-To view the statistics of Canada again, press the Canada button beside the drop-down list.
+Upon initial loading, the project displays default statistics for Canada.
+Easily explore statistics for a specific province/territory by using the convenient drop-down list.
+To return to viewing overall Canadian statistics, simply press the 'Canada' button located beside the drop-down list.

 ## API
 The API used in this project is from https://covid19tracker.ca/.